wp-plugins/adsense-plugin/readme.txt

 == Changelog ==

 = V1.34 - 08.06.2015 =
-* NEW : We added functionality for remote reception Publisher ID from Google AdSense.
+* NEW : We added functionality for the remote reception of Publisher ID from the Google AdSense.

 = V1.33 - 29.04.2015 =
 * Bugfix : Plugin optimization is done.